kennyng90/next15-filterlist/STEPS.md

 - We can still improve the speed.
 Show project details in layout.
 Actually, we are dynamically fetching this project info data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using for example fetch options, or, the new Next.js directive "use cache" and its related APIs.
 Wasting resources and time.
 Static is the fastest.
-- I want to use Partial Prerendering.
-This will allow me to partially the layout as static - everything not inside suspense boundaries.
-(In the future, that would be determined with "use cache")
 - Remove the suspense around the projectDetails.
-Remove the connection() from the data fetch.
-Show the result: app is frozen again.
+Remove all connection() from the data fetches.
+Dynamic by default.
 Suspense Search because SearchParams with skeleton because SearchParams opt into dynamic rendering.
+- Show the result: We are getting errors in the application!
+These will continue to improve.
+Without dynamicIO, you would not be notified of this, and espeically new Next.js devs did not know why their navigations felt slow or how to start debugging it.
+If you didn't do it right from the start, it would be very hard to debug and improve later.
+- Add "use cache" and cacheLife("hours").
+Can also revalidate with cacheTag in server actions or API endpoints, if for example I were to update a project.
+The error is now gone.
+- I also want to use Partial Prerendering.
+This will allow me to partially the layout as static, and prerender all the cached data in the app.
+Prevously determined by suspense boundaries, now PPR is determined by your cache boundaries.
 - Turn on partial prerendering in next.config.js.
 I need to make a production build, I've already deployed it so we can see it.
 Also turn on CSS inlining for even more speed.
 - Open the second tab in new window.
 - Copy paste new tab: the app is now instantly showing useful content.
 This can be extremely impactful on a bigger application with larger or slower chunks of static content.